-The leave must be completed within 60 days after the date on which the employee received notice of the death of his or her child.
-However, in the event of the death of more than one child in a 12-month period, an employee is entitled to up to a total of six weeks of bereavement leave during the 12-month period, subject to certain restrictions under State and federal law.
-Other existing forms of leave may be substituted for the leave provided in the Child Bereavement Leave Act.
-This policy does not create any right for an employee to take child bereavement leave that is inconsistent with the Child Bereavement Leave Act.
+The leave must be completed within 60 days after the date on which the employee received notice of the death of the covered family member or the date on which an event under item (4) above occurs.
+However, in the event of the death of more than one covered family member in a 12-month period, an employee is entitled to up to a total of six weeks of bereavement leave during the 12-month period, subject to certain restrictions under State and federal law.
+Other existing forms of leave may be substituted for the leave provided in the Family Bereavement Leave Act.
+This policy does not create any right for an employee to take family bereavement leave that is inconsistent with the Family Bereavement Leave Act.